 Features

 Before making this decision, you’ll need to decide which brand you should choose.
-Understanding where AMD and NVIDIA excel should simplify the decision-making process.
+Understanding where AMD and NVIDIA excel should streamline the decision-making procedure.

-The current hot features are the cards’ ray-tracing capabilities and upscaling solutions.
+The current popular features are the cards’ ray-tracing capabilities and upscaling techniques.

 DLSS